xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 - **Xie:** Is mediation a relationship between two arrows?

+  - Can we use face of cell-complex to model it?
+  - Can we use partition of cell-complex to model it?

   > The main question of interest in such cases is
   > whether the mediating variable accounts for
   > the entire effect of the treatment variable